 One of the lesser known insights is that consumers often research their destinations and compare prices and other trip criteria during their “distractions”.
-In fact the purchase decision often takes place upon viewing a video as Google findings show 72% of business travelers and 74% of wealthy travellers finalise booking right after watching a video.
+In fact, the purchase decision often takes place upon viewing a video as Google findings show 72% of business travellers and 74% of wealthy travellers finalise booking right after watching a video.

 Video will need to be packaged to play well on mobile screens during a user’s “spare time” and tell stories that make travel accessible through technology in various ways.
 Destinations will also need to have a sense of “home and familiarity” and this can be achieved through videos with a tone of voice that strives for authenticity and presents relatable experiences.

 Personalisation in digital commerce has no right form or limit

 One of the most important characteristics of any digital commerce site is their ability to segment products and group brands, not just by function or type but according to their user activity.
 There need to be areas for consumers to be able to decide for themselves how they would like to customise a product or have opportunities for contextual messaging, where a product is displayed only according to a user’s location, device or behaviour.
 Real-time personalisation is the most dynamic and innovative option as it is capable of presenting personalised messaging across devices, platforms and omnichannel.

 Digital commerce videos will need to create stories that apply to the customer’s state of emotions and define what for them is an inspiring or meaningful experience.
 Just as there is no average or ordinary customer, similarly your video should never be either of these.

 What does it take to own a unique value proposition in the sharing economy?